m4ttsch/omscs-notes-notes/information-security/intrusion-detection.md

 ![](https://assets.omscs.io/1F19DBF9-0CB7-4E44-909A-42B098E4A7C4.png)

-It looks for traffic to the SMTP port on any host in the /24 subnet and checks if the content of the email contains “mail from root”, which indicates that a root user is attempting to send email.
-Snort then sends an alert with the following message: “root user attempts to send an email”.
+It looks for traffic to the SMTP port on any host in the /24 subnet and checks if the content of the email contains "mail from root", which indicates that a root user is attempting to send email.
+Snort then sends an alert with the following message: "root user attempts to send an email".

 The content keyword used above is one of the more important features of Snort.
 It allows sysadmins to set rules that search for specific content in the packet payload and then trigger responses based on that data.